Say You'll Be Mine

 Naina Kumar

-Naina Kumar is the bestselling author of Say You’ll Be Mine.
-A lawyer by day and a reader and writer of romance at night, she lives in Texas, close to her family whose antics provide endless inspiration.
-When she’s not writing, she enjoys taking her rowdy rescue dog on walks, rewatching Gilmore Girls on a loop, and shopping at HEB.
-More by Naina Kumar
+Naina Kumar is the bestselling author of Say You’ll Be Mine and Flirting With Disaster.
+She lives in Texas, close to her family, whose antics provide endless inspiration.
+When she’s not writing, she enjoys taking her rowdy rescue dog on walks, rewatching Gilmore Girls on a loop, and shopping at H-E-B. More by Naina Kumar

 Decorative Carat